 Learn More About The Signs And Symptoms Of Appendicitis

 Do you still have your appendix?
 Do you know where your appendix is in your body?
 Do you know what it does and if you have a problem with it, what can happen?
-Although lower right abdominal pain in women and men is fairly common in the U.S., and often it is suspected by people that they may have appendicitis, most people do not know what appendicitis is, how it happens, and what risks it poses.
+Although lower right abdominal pain in women and men may be fairly common in the U.S. and is usually short lived pain due to indigestion, it can be much more serious.
+Pain in the right lower abdomen is often suspected to be appendicitis, however, most people do not know what appendicitis is, how it happens, and what risks it poses.

 Each minute of every day a new person has a case of acute (requiring immediate care) appendicitis in the U.S. More worrisome is that another person dies from complications associated with acute appendicitis every day.
-One cause of this death rate is that appendicitis is sometimes misdiagnosed in the ER setting.
+One cause of this death rate is that patients avoid treatment for abdominal pain, but another is that appendicitis is sometimes misdiagnosed in the ER setting.
 As a matter of fact, misdiagnosis of appendicitis is the third leading cause of malpractice suites in hospitals and health care centers.

 Find out what the appendix is, what it does, and what risks a ruptured appendix can pose in the abdomen.
 Also learn how other abdominal pains differ from pain in appendicitis, even if it is sharp lower abdominal pain.

 The appendix, or Vermiform Appendix, is located at the beginning of the colon, or large intestine, and is a short, finger-like appendage.
 From the outside of the body, the appendix's location is referred to by medical personnel as McBurney's Point.
 This is located halfway between one's bellybutton and the front of their illiac crest (hip bone).